Lwhieldon/Cassava-Leaf-Disease-Classification/README.md

 <img src="https://github.com/Lwhieldon/Cassava-Leaf-Disease-Classification/blob/master/images/sample_images.png?raw=true"  class="cassava" alt="Cassava Leave Examples">

-Since the dataset is too large to import into a Github repo, we will not be uploading images to this project.
+Since the dataset is too large to import into a Github repo, we will not be uploading every training image to this project (although I do provide an example of the images and the train.csv file as a reference).
 We will be referencing local copies of the files provided by Kaggle competition, including the following:

 <ul>
 <li><b>test_images:</b> A single sample image used to validate the model's prediction accuracy.
 Since this is an open competition, Kaggle has not provided us a full test image dataset, so we will use this single image to test the accuracy of our model.</li>